-- Be alert to any injury a child cannot explain.
-If a child has an injury, ask yourself whether the accident seems ordinary and whether it appears appropriate in relation to the child's age. - Be wary of bruising or other injuries inflicted on areas of the body not usually seen. - An abuser may threaten a child or tell them that what has just happened they must keep a secret.
+- Be wary of bruising or other injuries inflicted on areas of the body not usually seen. - An abuser may threaten a child or tell them that what has just happened they must keep a secret.
 For this reason, a child may hide injuries and avoid activities, which may reveal them. - In the case of sexual abuse, inappropriate language or a preoccupation with sexual matters may arouse your suspicion.
 A child may know more than is natural for their age. - Parents' and carers' attitudes towards a child may indicate emotional abuse persistent insults, putting a child down, absence of affection.
-Also excessive or inappropriate discipline or rejection may be noticed. - Neglect may become apparent through the child being insufficiently dressed for the time of year, repeatedly not being collected from activities, constantly seeming hungry or unwell or having medical conditions left untreated.

-Other indicators could be anti-social behaviour, low self-esteem, an over eager desire to please, selfdeprecation, over-activity, clumsiness, unusual bruising or bleeding, self mutilation, recurring nightmares, unexplained sums of money, depression and passive or lethargic behaviour.
+Also excessive or inappropriate discipline or rejection may be noticed. - Neglect may become apparent through the child being insufficiently dressed for the time of year, repeatedly not being collected from activities, constantly seeming hungry or unwell or having medical conditions left untreated. - Other indicators could be anti-social behaviour, low self-esteem, an over eager desire to please, self-deprecation, over-activity, clumsiness, unusual bruising or bleeding, self mutilation, recurring nightmares, unexplained sums of money, depression and passive or lethargic behaviour.

-All observations, however trivial they may seem at the time, should be passed onto the Child Protection Officer or a member of the Safeguarding and Child Protection Team and will be recorded in writing and kept by the Child Protection Officer in an appropriate secure place.
+All observations, however trivial they may seem at the time, should be passed onto the Child Protection Officer or a member of the Safeguarding Team and will be recorded in writing and kept by the Child Protection Officer in an appropriate secure place.